kyma-project/website/content/blog-posts/2019-10-30-release-notes-1.8/index.md

 See the overview of all changes in this release:
 - [CLI](#cli) - More user friendly testing with the CLI, `provision` command with less dependencies
-- [Compass](#compass) - Runtime provisioner supports Gardener on Azure and AWS, connect with Remote Applications from Cockpit, Scenario Details view fixed
+- [Compass](#compass) - Runtime provisioner supports Gardener on Azure and AWS, connecting with Remote Applications from Cockpit, Scenario Details view fixed
 - [Console](#console) - Websockets in **Namespaces** view for improved performance, fixed Deployment editing
 - [Documentation](#documentation) - Application Connector documentation revisited, comprehensive examples for the Runtime Provisioner
 - [Eventing](#eventing) - Memory leaks fixed in Event Bus